peterosterlund2/texel/doc/proofgame.md

    1. A pawn column is said to be *complete* if it is equal to the pawn column in the goal state, or if it can become equal by performing some non-capture promotions of pawns in the column.
-With this definition if follows that a move can at most make two pawn columns complete.
+With this definition it follows that a move can at most make two pawn columns complete.
 This means that if the number of incomplete pawn columns is larger than 2 times the number of remaining moves, the goal state cannot be reached, so the node